0hStormy/0hStormy.github.io/assets/markdown/howtolinux.md

 ## Windows Programs

 Although not as easy, you can install windows programs with the Windows compatablility layer known as <a href="https://www.winehq.org/">Wine</a>.
-WIne is a Windows compatability layer that has been under development for over 20 years, it can run most Windows programs that don't explicitly block it.
+Wine is a Windows compatability layer.
+Wine can a large majority of Windows programs that don't explicitly block it.
 To use Wine, first check if there is a native Linux version of the program, because it will usually be better.
 Second, if that's not available, install Wine with their <a href="https://wiki.winehq.org/Download">install guide</a>.
 Then you will just download the program you want to insttall and install it like a normal Windows program.
 And if you need any support, google it.

 * Compatablility with specific software
-* Windows programs won't mess with the rest of your system
 * Wine can interact with your native Documents folder

 <hr>